 Sources of weather and oceanographic data

-The data referenced below is available from Expedition, Saildocs, Great Circle-Squid or Tidetech.
-These are all integrated into Expedition.
+The data referenced below is available from Saildocs, Great Circle-Squid, Tidetech or Expedition.
+These are the main sources of data used by the sailing community and are all available in Expedition.
 In addition, much data is feely available on the internet, especially for US and European waters.

 Great Circle - Squid is a complete weather service with satellite images, observations and model data.

 Saildocs is a free source of grib data, designed to satisfy Rule 41(c), and can be used to retrieve other information.

 SailFlow is a source of weather observation data.

 Tidetech is a source of specialised oceanographic and tidal data.

 Expedition also has a grib server, mainly to provide data not available from Saildocs or Squid.

 Expedition also has links to freely available observation and model data (MyGrib and MyImage).
 Expedition also supports other services such as Ocens.

 Whilst racing, weather data or services such as routing that are not free of charge or easily available to all boats are not allowed by Rule 41(c) (outside help) of the RRS.
 See Case 120 in the Case book.
 However, Case 120 clarifies that rule 41c may be changed for any particular race by the notice of race and sailing instructions.